 The excess of the consideration transferred, the amount of any non-controlling interest in the acquired subsidiary and the acquisition-date fair value of any previous equity interest in the acquired subsidiary over the fair value of the Group’s share of the identifiable net assets acquired are recognized as goodwill.
 If this is less than the fair value of the net assets of the subsidiary acquired, the difference is recognized directly in the Income Statement.

 GrandVision applies the anticipated acquisition method where it has the right and the obligation to purchase any remaining non-controlling interest (so-called put/call arrangements).
-Under the anticipated acquisition method the interests of the non-controlling shareholder are derecognized when the Group’s liability relating to the purchase of its shares is recognized.
-The recognition of the financial liability implies that the interests subject to the purchase are deemed to have been acquired already.
-Therefore, the corresponding interests are presented as already owned by the Group even though legally they are still non-controlling interests.
+Under the anticipated acquisition method the interests of the non-controlling shareholder are presented as already owned, even though legally they are still non-controlling interests.
+The recognition of the related financial liability implies that the interests subject to the purchase are deemed to have been acquired already.
 The initial measurement of the fair value of the financial liability recognized by the Group forms part of the contingent consideration for the acquisition.

 Acquisition-related expenses are taken into the Income Statement at the moment they are incurred.